-This document summarizes the features and possibilities of the MID-infrared Interferometric instrument (MIDI) of the VLT, as it will be offered to astronomers for the six-month ESO observation period P78, running from 1 October 2006 to 31 March 2007.
+This document summarizes the features and possibilities of the MID-infrared Interferometric instrument (MIDI) of the VLT, as it will be offered to astronomers for the six-month ESO observation period P80, running from 1 October 2007 to 31 March 2008.

-Since MIDI is a recent instrument, a limited number of instrument modes is offered.
-Hence, only the features that are supported by ESO for P78 are given in this document.
-The bold font is used in the paragraphs of this document to put emphasis on the important facts regarding MIDI in P78.
+The bold font is used in the paragraphs of this document to put emphasis on the important facts regarding MIDI in P80.

-1.2 What's new in this issue of the MIDI user manual?
+1.2 What's new in this issue of the MIDI user manual ?